Menu

 At St Margaret's we are passionate about reading!
 We teach a daily reading session based on a Curriculum for Unity School’s Partnership (CUSP) text.

-This half term, our core texts are 'The Boy who Cried Wolf' an Aesop's Fable and 'The Tale of Peter Rabbit' by Beatrix Potter.
+This half term, our core texts are 'Look Up!' by Nathan Bryon and 'Here we are' by Oliver Jeffers.
 These core texts are supplemented by a variety of additional texts, to support children developing their reading fluency and confidence across a range of text types.

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen their learning.
-During the Spring 1 term, Year 1 will be writing their own stories with familiar settings.
+During the Spring 2 term, Year 1 will be writing a recount based on their personal experiences.
+This will allow children to write about the history fossil hunting beach trip they went on last half term.
+The children will also be writing informal letters.
+The children will have the opportunity to write their own invitation for a special event which will take place next half term.

 Maths

 At St Margaret's Primary Academy we adopt a mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
 Maths lessons include ‘Flashback 4’ where children recap 4 previously learnt skills, fluency activities and opportunities for children to apply their knowledge to reasoning and problem solving.
-This half term we will be covering 2D and 3D shapes and place value within 20.
+This half term we will be continuing their learning about adding and subtracting within 20.
+The children will also be learning, place value to 50, length and height and mass and volume.

 Science

-The children will then begin to look at everyday materials.
+This half term, children will continue to learn about everyday materials.
 Within this topic the children will learn what materials are and be able to name and identify what material different objects are made of.
-The children will have the opportunity to take part in a walk to investigate what materials different things in the school are made of.
-The children will need to use their scientific skills to work out the different materials using the properties they have learnt about.
+The children will have the opportunity to take part in multiple exciting experiments to investigate which materials are waterproof, which materials are absorbent, which materials are opaque and which materials are transparent.
+The children will also have the exciting opportunity to create a parachute for a teddy bear and investigate if the chosen material was the most suitable.

 PSHE